top of page

 Many people are surprised to discover that Yonah appears in the Tanakh in the book of 2 Kings,

-“He restored the border of Israel from Lebo-hamath as far as the Sea of the Arabah, according to the word of HaShem, the G-d of Israel, which he spoke by his servant Yonah the son of Amittai, the prophet, who was from Gath-hepher.”
+“He restored the border of Israel from Lebo-hamath as far as the Sea of the Arabah, according to the word of HaShem, the G-d of Israel, which he spoke by his servant Yonah the son of Amittai, the prophet, who was from Gath-Hepher.”
 2 Kings 14:25

 According to the incredible book of Kol HaTor, this mission is linked to the Messiah ben Yosef,